O sole god without equal !

 The Aton of the day, great of majesty.

-Many of the people who will have read this beautiful hymn by ‘Akhnaten’ will most likely be under the impression that ‘Akhenaten’ was the first ‘Pharaoh’ to advocate for ‘monotheism’ in a peaceful, poetic and tolerant practice.
+Many of the people who read this beautiful hymn by ‘Akhnaten’ will most likely be under the impression that ‘Akhenaten’ was the first ‘Pharaoh’ to advocate for ‘monotheism’ in a peaceful, poetic and tolerant practice.
 But unfortunately that was not the case.

 First of all ‘Akhenaten’ was never a ‘Pharaoh’ (a concocted Biblical/Jewish title for the Egyptian kings) nor his new and so called ‘monotheistic’ faith was tolerant nor even new to ancient Egypt’ theology and culture.